MLW Underground preview: The lineup for Tuesday's show on Reelz - Pro Wrestling Dot Net

 -Davey Boy Smith Jr. vs. Alex Kane

-Powell’s POV: MLW Underground airs Tuesdays on Reelz at 9CT/10ET.
+Powell’s POV: MLW announced The FBI as the opponents for the Billington Bulldogs, and the Adonis vs. Tankman match since our last update.
+They are also advertising that Mance Warner will hunt Real1 on on Underground.
+MLW Underground airs Tuesdays on Reelz at 9CT/10ET.
 My written reviews will be available immediately after the show airs.
 My weekly audio reviews of MLW Underground are also available for Dot Net Members (including our Patreon patrons).

 Be the first to comment